Alecxandro/noteschedule/readme.md

 2. Create a `.env` file in the root directory and add the following:
     - `PORT=5000`
     - `MONGODB_URI=your mongodb uri`
+    - `JWT_SECRET=your jwt secret`
-3. Run `npm install` in the root directory to install the dependencies
+3. Run `npm install` in the root directory and in the frontend directory to install the dependencies
 4. Run `npm run dev` in the root directory to start the server
-4. Run `npm run dev` in the frontend directory to start the client
+5. Run `npm run dev` in the frontend directory to start the client
 5. Go to http://localhost:5173/ in your browser